-Charles J Marshall (Aberdeen) Ltd celebrated its Diamond Anniversary in 2012.
-Sixty one years ago, the Marshall brand was conceived by Charles J Marshall; the year was 1952.
-This tenacious 18-year-old apprentice joiner decided that after his National Service, he would establish his own business producing something that he could sell en masse.
+Charles J Marshall (Aberdeen) Ltd celebrates its 70th Anniversary in 2021.
+Seventy years ago, the Marshall brand was conceived by Charles J Marshall; the year was 1952.
+This tenacious 18-year-old apprentice joiner decided that after his National Service, he would establish his own business producing something that he could sell en-masse.
 At this time in history the introduction of the new technically advanced tractor was just in its infancy and the young Charles decided this was his time to capitalize on this opportunity.

-While he was posted in Aberdeen, he was able to combine army national service throughout the day while building trailers at night; no mean feat but a win, win situation for this young man.
-His initial modest ambition was to build himself a factory to supply the whole of Scotland and be the largest supplier in this territory!
-In reality, to achieve this goal meant an investment to acquire some land and a small croft situated just 6 miles from Aberdeen was purchased.
-Charles managed to secure this at the cost of £2450.
-Needless to say this overjoyed his current long suffering neighbours as they had endured years of noise and constant TV interference from power tools used by this enthusiastic, young man.
+While he was posted in Aberdeen, he was able to combine army national service throughout theday while building trailers at night; no mean feat but a win/win situation for this young man.
+His initial modest ambition was to build himself a factory to supply the whole of Scotland and to be the largest supplier in this territory!

 Then as today, Charles invested heavily in his business and purchased vast stocks of steel and other components.
 This gave him the added advantage of being able to buy at very competitive prices and so produce a more cost effective trailer.
 The knock on result from this strategy was a rapid expansion of turnover allowing him to further develop the factory premises.

-Equipment was another area of investment that was expanded to keep up with rising demand so he purchased a new brake pressand guillotine, the largest north of the Clyde for that time!
-Likewise, the shrewd move away from the “slow” arc welders to the latest concept of Mig welders also proved to be a winning formula for speeding up production.
+Equipment was another area of investment that was expanded to keep up with rising demand.
+A new press brake and guillotine were purchased, the largest north of the Clyde at that time!
+Likewise, the shrewd move away from the “slow” arc welders to the latest concept of MIG welders also proved to be a winning formula for speeding up production.
 Nothing was going to hold him back from achieving his original ambition!

-This year the company has also welcomed the next generation into the fold.
+Despite the sad news the company has to continue on and this year we celebrate 70 years in the business and we are proud to be manufacturing trailers and other farm machinery.
+Perhaps what is more remarkable is the fact that we are still owned and operated by the same family; quite a feat if we say so ourselves!
+Ten years ago the company also welcomed the next generation into the fold.
 The grandsons of Charles J Marshall, namely Charles Peter and his brother David, have now completed their studies.
-Charles successfully achieved a LLB Hons in Law and graduated from Aberdeen University in July while his brother achieved Student of the Year at Lackham College in Wiltshire passing a BTEC with triple distinction in land based technology.
-So, as this demonstrates they both bring a wealth of knowledge to the table and we are sure they will develop the business further in the coming years.
-Now there should be no excuse for not being able to talk to a Marshall with three available to handle any enquiry, a novelty in todays world!
+Charles successfully achieved a LLB Hons in Law and graduated from Aberdeen University while his brother achieved Student of the Year at Lackham College in Wiltshire passing a BTEC with triple distinction in land based technology.
+Since joining the business the pair of them have been kept busy with various different roles throughout the company; there is no better way for them to learn than to do it themselves!

 Configure a Marshall Product Now